la2050/archive/_projects/2015/linking-middle-high-school-college-students-through-humanity-centered-media.md

     and Mount Saint Mary's University. $45,000 will be split between them to provide internships within the schools and our media partners for their student interns.
-  'How much do you think this will cost?
-If more than $100,000 – how will you cover the additional costs?': >-
-    The costs for launching will be approximately $150,000.
-We offer TV tapings, local concerts and event, and an annual event to help offset the cost.
-In addition, we'll continue to do outreach to grant partners, media sponsors, and our donors.
-  'Please include a detailed budget of how you will use $100,000 to implement this project.': "$45k- 10 month internship stipend for 3 students\r\n$15k- Curriculum production and distribution\r\n$20k- Train the trainer inservice for teachers at partner schools\r\n$40k- Project manager salary"
   How do you plan to scale the success of your proposal?: >-
     As we launch, we'll begin to license our media literacy curriculum and replicate programs at additional university partners.
 We currently have